 Whether you have a husky or are considering getting one, knowing their average lifespan is important.
 Different breeds have different lifespans, so how does the husky compare?

 Siberian huskies live for 12-15 years.
-Some may live longer, and others who suffer from health issues may live shorter than this.
+Some may live longer, while others who suffer from health issues may live shorter than this.
 But in general, 12-15 years is the average husky lifespan.

 Siberian Husky Lifespan

 Huskies who live most of their lives without health issues are likely to reach 13-15 years old.

 This is a pretty generous lifespan for a medium-sized breed like the husky.
 Many larger breeds have a slightly shorter lifespan, and smaller breeds, a longer one.

 Huskies, like most other dogs, are prone to certain health conditions.
 And for those that go on to have health issues affecting their overall quality of life, general health and wellbeing, and ultimately their life expectancy.